explaingit

 TLDR

-Open-source tool that turns Markdown files into a professional documentation website with built-in search, versioning, and internationalization, no frontend coding required.
+A tool that converts Markdown files into a complete, professional documentation website, with search, versioning, and internationalization built in, using a single setup command.

 Mindmap